 Employers are required to provide a workplace in which religious harassment of employees is not allowed.
 They can do this by:

 Accommodation for Religious Practices

-- flexible paid holidays so employees can attend services,
+- Flexible paid holidays so employees can attend services

-- the opportunity for employees to trade scheduled shifts,
+- The opportunity for employees to trade scheduled shifts,

-- the opportunity to offer mandatory prayers at proper times of the day,
+- The opportunity to offer mandatory prayers at proper times of the day

-- job reassignments and lateral moves, and
+- Job reassignments and lateral moves